slashman/circular/README.md

 CircularJS is a library that serializes complex javascript objects with cyclic references, something that JSON.stringify can't do.

+There are already some libraries allowing to serialized objects with cyclic references, but circularJS allows you to deserialize them including the functions they had, so they are ready to be used as objects with behavior.

 ## Code Example

 ```